Background Image for Header:

 - Each laboratory must create an inventory of every hazardous substance known to be present in the work space.
-Click HERE for an electronic format.
+Use this template to get started.

 - Material Safety Data Sheets (MSDS) must be available in hard copy form for review by all laboratory personnel.
 Every chemical listed on the Chemical Inventory MUST have an MSDS.